CarmineD8/human_SLAM/README.md

 ```

 The other two packages are used for building the frame related to the lasers for the different human operators, and to publish laser data in different topics, which is necessary for building the map in a collaborative way.

-There are three two launch files:
-   - streaming_to_holo.launch - streams live data SLAM from the sensors to the Microsoft Hololens 2.
-Compressed image from RVIZ is published as
- topic to the ROS network which then can be picked up by the application in Unity running on Hololens 2 with the help of ROS_connector module.
-   - from_vicoli_bag.launch - plays a bag file recorded from vicoli and performs SLAM on it.

- exp_automated.bash is a bash script located at human_SLAM/navigation/nav2d_karto/src/exp_automated.bash.
-It is responsible for launching the analysis of SLAM algorithm.

 IMPORTANT: